Preid22/Odin/TicTacToe/README.md

         -  querySelector: returns the first element matching the specified CSS selector, returns a single element

         -  querySelectorAll: static node list of all elements that match the specified CSS selector

+2/17/24

+        Another hurdle cleared having to do with accessing elements via class name - It doesn't work to have, for example, an event listener set to listen for 'a class'.
+You have to create a variable first, using getElementsByClassName, which as we know creates an array like list so again we need to remember to iterate through that list in order to access specific elements.

+        Looking at the list returned in the dev console of Chrome, it looks like we should also be able to make use of the ID to get to a specific cell.